-If you’re taking an Advanced Placement class in the upcoming school year or just considering it, you may feel a little nervous.
+If you’re taking an AP class in the upcoming school year or just considering it, you may feel a little nervous.
 After all these classes tend to be more challenging, rigorous, and time-consuming.
 Plus, they’re all leading to an even more challenging test.

 That’s why we asked our AP Course Prep and AP Test Prep teachers to share what foundational skills are necessary to ultimately earn an A in the class and a 5 on the test.